ritsarr/Mazes-and-search/README.md

 ###### Additional information:
 1. BFS and AStar will guaranteed find the optimal way, while DFS and GBFS will not.
-1. Sometimes DFS and GBFS can find the way faster due to their aggressive strategy.
+1. Sometimes DFS and GBFS can find the way faster due to their aggressive strategy and luck.
 1. If you don't create passages in the walls, there will be only one way from the start to the finish.
 In such cases, using the specific "DFS" maze generation algorithm can be optimal and often more effective.